360macky/case-studies/site/posts/graphem.md

 ## License

 The source code of Graphem is distributed under the <a href="https://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache 2.0</a>.
+This license is compatible with Open MCT.

 ## References